dwarvesf/playground/Ω Literature notes/Developers' Aging.md

 ---
-tags: career
+tags: growth
 ---

 The truth is Asia is generating more software developers, and day by day, the average age of software developers will be decreased even more.

-Why we don't often see developer after the age of 40
+#### Why we don't often see developer after the age of 40
 - senior expect higher salary expectation (developers are underpaid?)
 - job switching: make money without coding
 - older developer can't catch up with the endless learning